utsa-asc/docker-cascade/Readme.md

 - docker-compose build (this will build your containers)
 - docker-compose up -d (spin up your containers and run them in the background)
+- cascade should now be accesible via the docker host ip on port 8080
+  - finish cascade setup by uploading your license file

+- no longer needed (tomcat service definition should have a depends_on mysql)
 - on your initial run, mysql may not be done importing the cascade.sql by the time tomcat starts to launch the cascade tomcat webapp
   - so you might want to run `docker-compose up mysql` first and let it finish doing it's initial import before bring cas up (`docker-compose up -d cas`)
-- cascade should now be accesible via the docker host ip on port 8080
-  - finish cascade setup by uploading your license file

-personal upgrade notes:
+personal upgrade/other notes:
+- container_name in docker-compose.yml is used to sync the cascade host name with your cascade license file obtained from HannonHill, make sure the hostname in the license file matches your container_name
+    - this results in a side effect of limiting you to one cascade container with container_name

 - backup mysql database
   - from this directory:
   - docker exec cas_mysql_1 /usr/bin/mysqldump -u root --password=supersecret cascade > mysql/cascade.sql

-  - old way:
-  - docker exec -it <docker_id> /bin/bash
-  - in mysql docker container:
-    - mysqldump --databases cascade > cascade.sql -p
-    - scp cascade.sql user@host:~/
-- replace mysql/cascade.sql with new backup cascade.sql
+- if you need ever need to rebuild the mysql container, use a previous mysql dump backup by placing the mysqldump output in ./mysql/cascade.sql

 - copy new cascade-x.x into tomcat/
 - use install instructions to update necessary conf files: